 Emphysema develops very slowly, usually after years of cigarette smoking.
 As the disease becomes worse, any amount of activity may cause difficulty breathing.
 Shortness of breath during activity or exercise is usually the reason that prompts a person with emphysema to see a doctor.

-Over 3.1 million Americans have emphysema, of which 91% are 45 years of age or older.
+According to the American Lung Association, over 3.1 million Americans have emphysema, of which 91% are 45 years of age or older.

 Smoking is the major cause, but with ever increasing air pollution and other environmental factors that negatively affect pulmonary patients, those numbers are on the rise.

-Chronic obstructive pulmonary disease (COPD) or chronic obstructive lung disease: Chronic obstructive pulmonary disease (COPD), also known as chronic obstructive lung disease, is a general term for diseases that damage the lungs and includes emphysema and bronchitis (inflammation of the lungs).
+Chronic obstructive pulmonary disease (COPD), also known as chronic obstructive lung disease, is a general term for diseases that damage the lungs and includes emphysema and bronchitis (inflammation of the lungs).
 It is estimated that more than 16 million Americans have some form of COPD.
 COPD is the fourth leading cause of death in the U.S, claiming the lives of more than 120,000 Americans.

 AAt, ABGs, alpha-1-antitrypsin, alveoli, arterial blood gases, asthma, breathing problems, bronchodilator, bronchioles, bronchitis, carbon dioxide, chronic obstructive pulmonary disease, COPD, CO2, corticosteroids, cutis laxa, dry-powder, dyspnea, enzyme, fatigue, flu, influenza, inhaler, inhaler, LVRS, leukotriene modifiers, lung volume reduction surgery, Marfan syndrome, MDI, metered-dose inhaler, nebulizer, oximetry, peak flow meter, plethysmograph, pneumonia, psychotherapy, pursed, secondhand smoke, smoking, spirometer, spirometry, sputum, trigger avoidance, vaccine, wheezing.